20centaurifux/efind-website/docs/index.md

 providing an easier and more intuitive expression syntax.
 It can be extended by custom functions to filter search results.

-Watch this screencast to get a brief overview!
+Watch this screencast to get a brief overview:

-<script src="https://asciinema.org/a/167040.js" id="asciicast-167040" async></script>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/ayrJS86nr4o" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

 ## Usage